TerseStorm/pokemmo-location-ripper-bot/README.md

 Run the program with the argument `-logfile log` and send this file along with the command used to run the program, to me on Discord: `lyn1505`.

-## False positive
-The pre-compiled executable is most likely detected as a virus when being downloaded.
-It doesn't contain any malicious code, and is simply a by-product of precompiling into a single file.
-It can be fixed, but I have tried my best and can't figure it out, unfortunately.
-Either download Python and run the Python source file, or allow the file in your antivirus program.